fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.1.1.3.2.6. `CryptoNotSupported`

-If the provided `cryptoType` is unsupported, the server MUST return a `CryptoNotSupported` error.
+If the provided `cryptoType` is unsupported in the user's current region, but the server supports other transfers in their region, the server MUST return a `CryptoNotSupported` error.

 ###### 3.3.1.1.3.2.7. `FiatNotSupported`

-If the provided `fiatType` is unsupported, the server MUST return a `FiatNotSupported` error.
+If the provided `fiatType` is unsupported in the user's current region, but the server supports other transfers in their region, the server MUST return a `FiatNotSupported` error.

 #### 3.3.1.2. `GET /quote/out`